AP Exclusive: ER staff saves lives, suffers in hot spot

 “OK, move!
 Everybody move!” are the instructions.

-Moments after they back away, the patient's heart is shocked, his arm spasms and he shakes on the bed.
+Moments after they back away, an alarm sounds and the electrodes fastened to the patient’s chest deliver a shock to his heart.
+His arm spasms.
+He shakes on the bed.
 Soon after, he is placed on a ventilator.
 He has been saved — for now.

 Many more at Saint Joseph's Medical Center have not.

 "It’s been a nightmare.
 We have a volume of sick people like you can’t believe.
-In one shift, I pronounced six people dead," said Dr. Anthony Leno, the hospital's director of emergency medicine, who on average pronounces one dead in a 10-12 hour shift.
+In one shift, I pronounced six people dead," said Dr. Anthony Leno, the hospital's director of emergency medicine, who before the outbreak on average pronounced one dead in a 10-12 hour shift.

 The Yonkers hospital, which sits near the Bronx border and serves one of the poorest sections of Westchester County's largest city, has been besieged by the new coronavirus.
 Half of the approximately 280 staff members who were tested for the disease were positive — with another 25 to 30 still awaiting results, according to Dean Civitello, the vice president for human resources.